MAGALA-RICHARD/documentation-example/doc/api.rst

 .. function:: apsimNGpy.core.core.CoreModel.save_edited_file(self, out_path: os.PathLike = None, reload: bool = False) -> Optional[ForwardRef('CoreModel')]

-   Saves the model to the local drive.
+   Saves the model to the local drive. depricated and replaced by save() method

             Notes: - If `out_path` is None, the `save_model_to_file` function extracts the filename from the `Model.Core.Simulation` object. - `out_path`, however, is given high priority.
 Therefore,